Alamputraaf/GPU-Passthrough-LookingGlass/README.md

 Actually, this is my summary of installing my virtual machine, I hope you can understand it.
 I'm very happy with this project.

-You can look full documentation on archwiki pci ovmf website (https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF)
+You can look full documentation on Arch Wiki pci ovmf website https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF

 ---------------------------------------------------------------------------------------------------------------------
 # Preparation